eugen-eugen/puzzle/.github/DEPLOY_SETUP.md

 ## Troubleshooting

+### Deployment to pzl fails with "403 Permission denied"
+- Verify `PZL_DEPLOY_TOKEN` secret is set in the puzzle repository
+- Check the token hasn't expired (regenerate if needed)
+- Ensure the token has "Contents: Read and write" permission for the pzl repository
+- Make sure you selected the `eugen-eugen/pzl` repository when creating the fine-grained token

 ### Deployment to pzl fails with "authentication failed"
-- Check that `PZL_DEPLOY_TOKEN` secret is set correctly
-- Verify the token has `repo` scope
+- The token might be invalid or expired
-- Ensure the token hasn't expired
+- Regenerate the token with correct permissions and update the secret

 ### Build fails with "Could not resolve entry module"
 - Check that vite.config.js syntax is correct